imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 `evmone` optimizes its operation by performing a preprocessing step and offloading some computations to be done per code block, rather than per instruction.
 As long as it is still functioning as an interpreter, and every instruction is executed separately, this isn't an obstacle.
 It may only require the measuring of a single OPCODE in various contexts, allowing us to observe the variability of the OPCODEs cost (see Q3).

+#### Q6: How to standardize the gas cost estimation procedure

+As noted earlier, we envision that an added feature of the research could be a standard procedure to estimate gas costs in other environments.
+Similar attempts have been made in **TODO reference**.

+See section (**TODO ref approach and plan**) for the plan how to facilitate standardization

 ## 5. Approach and plan for Stage II